robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 ===

 After a team has asked and answered all of the questions posed by the tests above, they will probably be looking for ways to improve.
-This section will consider each of the tests, and make suggestions about how a team can get improve.
+This section will consider each of the tests, and make suggestions about how a team can improve.

 ### Improving Access Time